On the representation-free formalism in quantum mechanics: Acknowledgements

-The author is grateful to A. Aiello and A.L.
-Barabanov, whose comments helped to improve the presentation.
-The author is indebted to F. Gieres for helpful comments on Ref.~\cite{gie}.
+The author is grateful to A. Aiello and A. L. Barabanov, whose comments helped to improve the presentation.
+The author is indebted to F. Gieres for his helpful feedback regarding Ref.~\cite{gie}.